openownership/bods-dev-handbook/translations.md

 Once you have signed up to Transifex you should ask an administrator of ODSC to make you an administrator too.
 We don't maintain a list of those administrators here, but there is a considerable overlap with the [people who contribute towards the BODS Standard repository](https://github.com/openownership/data-standard/graphs/contributors).

 ### Creating and configuring a new project in Transifex
+*[This section will be updated before any release of BODS subsequent to v0.2.
+It will then include details of how to set up a new project (for an updated version of the Standard) so that it only highlights for translation those strings which have been edited since the last BODS version.]*
   * [Add a new project on Transifex](https://www.transifex.com/OpenDataServices/add/).
   * Name it according to the version of BODS, ie `bods-v02` for BODS version 0.2.
   * Choose 'public project' and **make sure to check the 'My project is a non-commercial Open Source project checkbox'** and enter the github repo URL.